itcharlie/ev-calc-pricing/README.md

 # ev-calc-pricing

-A Dancer App that will display cost of charging an ev by US State
+Dancer web app that will calculate cost of EV charging by US State.

 Average Electric Rates by State data source: